Danztee/url-shortener/README.md

 Before you begin, ensure you have the following installed:

 - [Go](https://golang.org/doc/install) (version 1.25.3 or higher)
-- [MongoDB](https://www.mongodb.com/try/download/community) (local installation or MongoDB Atlas account)
+- [MongoDB Atlas](https://www.mongodb.com/atlas) account (free tier is sufficient) OR local MongoDB installation

 ## 🔧 Installation